Canon 200D vs Fujifilm X-A10

 Arguments in favor of the Canon EOS 200D:

 - More detail: Offers more megapixels (24 vs 16MP) with a 23% higher linear resolution.

-- Better video: Provides higher movie framerates (1080/60p vs 1080/30p).
+- Better video: Provides higher movie framerates (1080/60p versus 1080/30p).

-- Easier framing: Has an optical viewfinder for image framing and settings control.
+- Easier framing: Has an optical viewfinder for image composition and settings control.

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.